-I have been hearing lots of rave reviews about the first stable release of Elementary OS Luna.
-Users admired the beauty and elegance of Elementary OS Luna and some people went on saying that Luna is the Mac for Linux.
+I have been hearing lots of rave reviews of Elementary OS Freya.
+Users admired the beauty and elegance of Elementary OS Freya and some people went on saying that Luna is the Mac for Linux.
 Well, too far fetched a comparison.
 I mean you can make Ubuntu look like Mac OS.
 But a comparison with Mac is inevitable when it comes to comparing looks of an OS.

-Anyways, to try Elementary OS Luna, I decided to try the OS on a live USB.
-In this short tutorial, I am going to show you how to create a live USB of Elementary OS Luna in Ubuntu 13.10 (yes, I did the upgrade to Ubuntu 13.10 from Ubuntu 13.04).
+Anyways, to try Elementary OS Freya, I decided to try the OS on a live USB.
+In this short tutorial, I am going to show you how to create a live USB of Elementary OS Ferya in Ubuntu.

-Create a live USB of Elementary OS Luna in Ubuntu 13.10:
+Create a live USB of Elementary OS Freya in Ubuntu:

-Download Elementary OS Luna disk image on your system.
+Download Elementary OS Freya disk image on your system.

 Insert a USB drive or a DVD.